mideactive/alx-system_engineering-devops/0x02-shell_redirections/README.md

 [19-AZ](https://github.com/mideactive/alx-system_engineering-devops/blob/master/0x02-shell_redirections/19-AZ): 'echo "input" | tr 'char(s) to be replaced' 'new char(s)' the 'tr' command will truncate the characters pipped to it by the 'echo' command, and replace characters appropriately.

+##### 20. Without C, you would live in hiago

+    Create a script that removes all letters c and C from input.

+#### Solution:

+[20-hiago](https://github.com/mideactive/alx-system_engineering-devops/blob/master/0x02-shell_redirections/20-hiago): 'echo "input" | tr -d "char(s) to be deleted"' 'tr' with the '-d' flag will delete character(s) passed to it by the 'echo' command appropriately.